The Best of Everything

 Joan Crawford at Home in New York

-from The American Home, March 1946
+originally appeared in The American Home, March 1946

 One of the most envied theatrical personalities in New York this past winter was Joan Crawford, the Warner Brothers star.
 She had an apartment!
 While many of her confreres from the West Coast movie lots were being bodily tossed out, bag and baggage, on their beautiful ears at the expiration of their five-day-limit hotel stays, Miss Crawford drove serenely home each evening after dinner and the theater to the quiet and seclusion of her East End Avenue apartment.